jinghuazhao/software-notes/seq.md

 # VarScan

-It is relatively simple to get going, after
+Hosted at https://github.com/dkoboldt/varscan, the .jar files are ready to use with

 ```bash
 git clone https://github.com/dkoboldt/varscan
 ```
-the .jar files are ready to use.
+or from the repository releases.

 See http://varscan.sourceforge.net/ for further information.